UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day1.md

     - the compute resources: yes
     - this is also true for the other clusters. one reason why a compute cluster is typically in one room and not spread across several cities is that the high-speed network ("interconnect") which connects the compute nodes, puts a limitation on the length of cables.

-9. I dont understand the writeout I get after the sinfo command in the terminal.
+9. I dont understand the message I get after the `sinfo` command in the terminal.
 Could you explain?
     - it gives us an overview over the available queues (or partitions) ("normal", "optimist", "bigmem", ...) and a mapping between the queues and node names ("c3-1", "c2-10", ...) and their status ("idle", "drain", "alloc", ...)
        - maybe the actual information it gives is more useful to those maintaining the system than to those using the system
        - The information will be different depending on what system you are on, so SAGA, FRAM, Betzy will have somewhat different queues and specifications